 Caution To Exercise While Practicing Pranayama During Pregnancy

 - Avoid pranayama asanas like Kapalabharati during pregnancy as it involves giving jerks to your stomach which is certainly not safe for your baby (5).

 - During pregnancy one must avoid holding the breath for a long time as it builds up tension and strains the body of the mother and the baby.

 - Avoid pranayama or any form of exercise immediately after a meal.

-- Avoid pranayamas like Suryanaadi and Bhastrika which is known to generate heat in the body and not recommended during pregnancy.
+- Avoid pranayamas like Surya Nadi and Bhastrika which are known to generate heat in the body and are not recommended during pregnancy.